korningf/cso-git/README.md

 # Attribution

-*Stephane Korning* (stefuss@yahoo.com) for the idea adn impetus to port pacman to gitbash.
+*Stephane Korning* (stefuss@yahoo.com) for the idea and impetus to port pacman to gitbash.

 *Alex Sarmiento* and *David Gleba* for an actual implementation in their GitPortable-Pacman.